SLUBioinformaticsInfrastructure/demultiplex_pacbio/README.md

 ## Getting the repository

+The best way to use this repo is to clone it with **git**, which should be already installed on Unix systems (Linux, MacOS)

 ```bash
 git clone https://github.com/domenico-simone/demultiplex_pacbio.git
 ```

+Otherwise, you can download and unzip this repo by clicking on the "Code" green button on the top right of this page.

 ## Prerequisites

-The demultiplexing script needs Python to be run (tested with Python > 3.4) and the Biopython library.
-If you don't have it, the easiest way to install it is with `pip`:
+The demultiplexing script needs **Python** to be run (tested with Python > 3.4) and the **Biopython** library.
+If you don't have it, the easiest way to install it is with `pip` (Python > 3.4):

 ```bash
 pip install biopython